Difference-of-Convex Elastic Net for Compressed Sensing: Introduction

-Another important class of nonseparable nonconvex measures is difference-type.
-The contour of such measures are closer to those of the $\ell_0$ norm, making them more effective in promoting sparsity.
-The $\ell_{1-2}$ (e.g., $\ell_1-\ell_2$) measure is the most representative example.
-It was originally proposed in~\cite{esser2013method} as a sparsity-inducing penalty for nonnegative least squares problems, and later applied to sparse recovery in~\cite{lou2015computing,yin2015minimization}, where it demonstrated superior performance over existing measures when the sensing matrix is highly coherent.
-Subsequently, several other difference-type measures have been proposed and extensively studied, including $\ell_1 - \alpha \ell_2$~\cite{ge2021dantzig,lou2018fast}, $\ell_1-\beta\ell_q$~\cite{huo2023minimization}, $\ell_r - \alpha \ell_1$~\cite{zhou2023rip}, $\ell_q - \alpha \ell_p$ ($p \in (1,2]$)~\cite{gu2024nonconvex}, and weighted $\ell_q - \alpha \ell_p$ ($q \in (0,1]$, $p \in [q, +\infty]$, $\alpha \in [0,1]$)~\cite{zhan2025sparse}.
-Nevertheless, difference-type measures also exhibit inherent limitations.
-First, as the number of dominant components (ordered by magnitude) in the signal increases, difference-type measures may gradually become biased; for instance, the behavior of $\ell_{1-2}$ tends to approach that of $\ell_1$~\cite{ma2017truncated}.
-Second, classical difference-type measures primarily focus on sparsity itself and often fail to effectively capture the grouping effect when dealing with highly correlated variables, which may result in unstable solutions in practical applications.
+Another important nonseparable nonconvex measure is the difference-type.
+The contour of such a measure is getting closer as the $\ell_0$ norm, which makes it more effective in promoting sparsity.
+The $\ell_{1-2}$ (e.g., $\ell_1-\ell_2$) measure, originally proposed in~\cite{esser2013method} as a sparsity-inducing penalty for nonnegative least squares problems and later applied to sparse recovery in~\cite{lou2015computing,yin2015minimization}, has been demonstrated to possess superior performance over existing measures when the sensing matrix is highly coherent.
+Subsequently, several other difference-type nonconvex measures have been proposed and extensively studied, including $\ell_1 - \alpha \ell_2$~\cite{ge2021dantzig,lou2018fast}, $\ell_1-\beta\ell_q$~\cite{huo2023minimization}, $\ell_r - \alpha \ell_1$~\cite{zhou2023rip}, $\ell_q - \alpha \ell_p$ ($p \in (1,2]$)~\cite{gu2024nonconvex}, and weighted $\ell_q - \alpha \ell_p$ ($q \in (0,1]$, $p \in [q, +\infty]$, $\alpha \in [0,1]$)~\cite{zhan2025sparse}.
+Nevertheless, difference-type nonconvex measures also exhibit inherent limitations.
+The first one is that the difference-type nonconvex measures may gradually become biased when the number of dominant components (ordered by magnitude) in the signal increases.
+For instance, the behavior of $\ell_{1-2}$ tends to approach that of $\ell_1$~\cite{ma2017truncated}.
+The second one is that the difference-type nonconvex measures primarily focus on sparsity itself and often fail to effectively capture the grouping effect when dealing with highly correlated variables, which may result in unstable solutions in practical applications.

-To overcome the aforementioned limitations in balancing sparsity promotion and robustness under coherent sensing matrices, this work, inspired by Elastic Net~\cite{zou2005regularization}, proposes a more general difference-type nonseparable sparsity measure for sparse signal recovery and high-dimensional variable selection.
+To overcome the aforementioned limitations in balancing sparsity promotion and robustness under coherent sensing matrices, in the present paper, inspired by Elastic Net~\cite{zou2005regularization}, we propose a more general difference-type nonseparable nonconvex sparsity measure for compressed sensing and image reconstruction variable selection.
 Specifically, we consider the following constrained optimization problem

 and its unconstrained regularized form